Minor In Possession of Alcohol

 Subsequent convictions also require the court to order a formal alcohol assessment and evaluation with a state-certified Evaluator.

-If a defendant was operating a motor vehicle while MIP, then the minimum fine is $365 and the maximum fine is raised to $892.
+If a defendant was operating a motor vehicle while MIP, then the presumptive fine is $465 and the maximum fine is $2,000.

 For first time offenders, you can petition the court in writing to restore your driving privileges after 90 days.
-You must attend a one day class ("In Charge"), pay your fine in full, and write a five page letter on your class experience.
-Information on the class is available from the court.
+You must attend a Victim Impact Panel, pay your fine in full, and write a five page letter to the court.
+Information on the panel is available from the court.

 If the defendant is under age 18, then the MIP case will be handled by the Juvenile Department.